 Q: What is required for a camper to apply for camp?

-A: Parents will need to complete the entire application packet, which is available to download on our website, and return it to us by fax or mail along with the deposit or full payment.
+A: Parents will need to complete the entire application packet, which is available to download on our website or can be completed and submitted online.

 Q: What is in the application packet?

 A: The application packet consists of the camp application, parental consent form, health form, behavior contract, teacher recommendation form, and $100 deposit or full payment.